 Spanaway is a medium-sized town located in the state of Washington.
 With a population of 28,601 people and six constituent neighborhoods, Spanaway is the 40th largest community in Washington.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spanaway is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Spanaway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spanaway is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Spanaway who work in office and administrative support (17.50%), sales jobs (12.64%), and food service (5.05%).

 One downside of living in Spanaway, however, is that residents on average have to contend with a long commute, spending on average 34.26 minutes every day commuting to work.

 The percentage of adults in Spanaway with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.96% of adults in Spanaway have a bachelor's degree or advanced degree.